TriplyDB/Documentation/docs/triplydb-js/index.md

 **TriplyDB.js** is the official programming library for interacting with [TriplyDB](https://triply.cc/docs/triply-db-getting-started).
 TriplyDB.js allows you to automate operations that would otherwise be performed in the TriplyDB GUI.

 TriplyDB.js is implemented in [TypeScript](https://www.typescriptlang.org).
 TypeScript is a type-safe language that transpiles to [JavaScript](https://en.wikipedia.org/wiki/JavaScript).
 This allows you to use TriplyDB.js in web browsers as well as on servers (using [Node.js](https://nodejs.org)).
+The source code is available on [GitHub](https://github.com/TriplyDB/TriplyDB-JS).

 Please contact [support@triply.cc](mailto:support@triply.cc) for questions and suggestions.